-Over the last year or two, a number of US states have introduced a bewildering array of new laws in an attempt to increase their share of taxes on online purchases (otherwise known as “distance sales”).
+Over the last five years or so, a number of US states have introduced a bewildering array of new laws in an attempt to increase their share of taxes on online purchases (otherwise known as “distance sales”).

 These laws are designed to ensure that residents of these states pay the same sales taxes as if they purchased the product in person.